ChiaraCati/FlooData/README.md

 **Interoperable:**

-* (Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation: the mashed-up data was represented using JSON, CSV, and XML, and the metadata was described and organised using RDF using the Turtle syntax.
+* (Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation: the mashed-up data was represented using JSON and CSV.
+The metadata was described and organised using RDF using the Turtle syntax.
 * (Meta)data use vocabularies that follow FAIR principles:

 **Reusable**